OblativeShielding/bean-counter/README.md

 # bean-counter

- A simple budgeting and expenditure managment app
+A simple budgeting and expenditure managment app.
+It is very much in progress now - more to come soon.